 - People who are fully vaccinated should get tested 3-5 days after exposure.

 - People who are not fully vaccinated should quarantine and be tested immediately after being identified, and, if negative, tested again in 5–7 days after last exposure or immediately if symptoms develop during quarantine.

-More information about who should get tested is available on the Centers for Disease Control and Prevention website.
+More information is available on the Centers for Disease Control and Prevention website.